There is no doubt the Fifty Shades of Grey trilogy is still very popular.

 Most women can identify with Ana – not very self-confident, does not consider herself a super beauty, an ordinary woman.

-Anastasia, at first, looks like her predecessor Bella from Twilight.
+At first, Anastasia looks like her predecessor, Bella from Twilight.
 But her story is very different from Bella’s.
 Where Bella struggles and wants to seduce prudish Edward, Ana prefers the role of a drawn virgin.

 There is a moment in the film that only some notice.
 Anastasia has a friend who likes her.
 He gives her his attention, but she eventually rejects him.
 This young man was a simple good guy, but compared to Christian, he was adequate.
 Here we can see the installation: an unhealthy rich man is preferable to an ordinary zestless guy.